-- Recommendation requests must be made at least 15 school days prior to the college application deadline. - Recommendation requests must be made through the Family Connection/Naviance program.
-Click on the "Colleges" tab, then "Colleges I'm Applying To".
-At the bottom of the page use the drop down menu to select two teachers.
-Complete the "notes" section indicating the colleges you'd like your teachers to submit recommendations to as well as the application deadlines.
-This is particularly important for Common Application schools that strictly limit teacher recommendations. - Teachers will receive an email request from your Family Connection account and will then be able to upload and submit your recommendation letter (s). - Some colleges may not participate in electronic recommendation requests.
+- Recommendation requests must be made at least 15 school days prior to the college application deadline. - Teachers receive an email request from your Naviance account and then will upload and submit your recommendation letter. - From the Colleges tab in Naviance, click "Colleges I'm Applying To".
+All of the colleges to which you'll apply must be listed.
+Then, click on the Letters of Recommendation link. - On the recommendation request page, students will click on the blue Add Request button to submit their requests, one teacher at a time. - Step 1: Select a teacher from the drop-down list. - Step 2: - Select General Request if you would like your recommendation letter sent to all colleges on your list. - Select Specific Request if you would like your recommendation letter sent to only specific colleges. - Step 3: Add a personal note to the teacher, highlighting any important aspects of your applications (such as first choice schools, early decision applications, intended major or degree of study), that you may want the teacher to consider when writing a letter of recommendation. - Click the Save button at the bottom of the screen, which returns you to the recommendation status page. - o From here, you will see the status for all Teacher Recommendations requests. - You do not need to request a recommendation letter from Mrs. Walsh.
+If one is required, Mrs. Walsh will submit it automatically. - Some colleges may not participate in electronic recommendation requests.
 As such, you will see a postage stamp symbol on the submissions column of the "Colleges I'm Applying To" page.
-Thus, it is the student's responsibility to provide teachers with a stamped, addressed envelope for each college. - Students are responsible to follow up with their teachers regarding all recommendation letter requests and/or changes. - If requested, the Student Brag Sheet can provide additional information for teachers.
+Thus, it is the student's responsibility to provide teachers with a stamped, addressed envelope for each of these colleges. - Students are responsible to follow up with their teachers regarding all recommendation letter requests and/or changes. - If requested, the Student Brag Sheet can provide additional information for teachers.